-- Eat fresh, minimally washed plant foods (e.g., vegetables with some clinging soil) from a trusted source (e.g., backyard garden).
+- Eat fresh, minimally washed plant foods from a trusted source (e.g., backyard garden).

-- Eat homemade fermented foods, preferably organic.
+- Occasionally eat small quantities of a diversity of fermented vegetables, preferably organic and homemade.
 Sauerkraut, kimchi, and other lacto-fermented foods are a rich source of bacteria, some of which could help boost your gut microbiome.